linneafr/ScML/lab_2/README.md

 The fine-tuned model and relevant parameters/metrics of the training [can be found here](https://huggingface.co/TeoJM/whisper-small-se), the word-error-rate on the Swedish dataset was improved significantly from 23.94 at beginning of training to 19.85 at the end of training.

+For improving the model further a library for parameter tuning could be used, such as optuna, sigopt or raytune.
+They will perform a parameter search and save the best performance.
+Since we have limited data to train on we could also try if cross validation improves the result.

+Regarding the data, a larger quantity of data would without doubt give a better result.
+If we wanted more labelled data we could turn to for example audio books.
+We should also aim towards reducing bias in the training set, for example make sure to include different accents or speech defects, female and men voices of all ages.

 ## Application 1 - [Simple demo](https://huggingface.co/spaces/TeoJM/whisper-se-demo)
 Use your microphone directly as input and receive a transcription from the Whisper model.